Colleges in Boston and around the United States suddenly shuttered, leaving every student in our community and everywhere else asking, ‘What Now?’

 Do a Google search of the word “crisis” and you will find countless results.
 Okay, that’s not true.
 Google is counting.
 There are approximately 1,030,000,000 search results (and counting).
 Topping the list of crises are opioid crisis, refugee crisis, climate crisis, crisis in Sudan, and crisis on earth (this is a live-action television series starring superheroes –

 My best friend was “born in the first half of the last century.”
 He introduces himself this way as he proffers his hand to my son, a hipster college student, who ignores the hand and goes in for the manly hug.
 It’s a small interaction that speaks volumes about the times.
+We are 20th Century parents raising 21st Century kids who have completely different lifestyles,

 Remember the Freshman Five?
 The phrase refers to the pounds